What to say to someone who has cancer

 It is also important to have conversations about things other than cancer.
 There will be times when you prefer to talk about day-to-day subjects such as friends, sport or TV.
 Or sometimes you may just want to sit quietly together.
 It is okay not to talk all the time.

 There may be times when you want to talk but the other person does not.
 When this happens, talking to family members or friends may help you feel supported.
 It is good to have support from other people as well as from each other.
-You can also call the Macmillan Support Line for free on 0808 808 00 00, 7 days a week 8am - 8pm.
+Macmillan is also here to support you.
+If you want to talk, you can:

 We have more information about how to talk about your feelings and getting the support you need.